aptech/docs/docs/data-management/programmatic-import.rst

 How to load non-standard date formats?
 -----------------------------------------------------------------------------

-GAUSS allows you to specify any arbitrary date format.
-To accomplish this create a format string using BSD strftime specifiers to replace the date elements.
+If a date variable is not in a recognizable format, the `date` keyword should be used in a formula string to indicate that :func:`loadd` should load a variable as a date.
+In this case, GAUSS allows you to specify any arbitrary date format using BSD strftime specifiers to denote the date elements.

 .. note:: The full list of strftime format specifiers can be found in the documentation for :func:`strctoposix`.